Technology is great, isn’t it?

 The very best fish finders will come with GPS included, enabling you to access at-a-glance maps of thousands of lakes, rivers, and watercourses.

-GPS mapping is great for adding and navigating your own routes, as well as being able to tell you exactly where the hell you are if you get lost.
+A GPS enabled fish finder is great for adding and navigating your own routes, as well as being able to tell you exactly where on earth you are if you get lost.

 Ease of Use/Mounting

-Good kayak fish finders should be easy to mount on your yak, and the best will come with the right hardware to do just that.
+Good kayak fish finders should be easy to fix on your kayak, and the best will come with the right fish finder mount to do just that.

-And once they have been positioned correctly, you’re going to want to make sure they’re readable, easy to reach and adjust, and won’t get in the way of your fishing.
+And once they have been positioned correctly, you should make sure they’re readable, easy to reach and adjust, and won’t get in the way of your fishing.

-Alternatively, you might not want to mount anything at all, and you should go with a more portable, hand-held option such as a smartphone fish finder you can simply keep in your pocket.
+Alternatively, you might not want to mount anything at all, and you should go with more portable fish finders, such as one you can simply keep in your pocket.

-Your fish finding device should be capable of at least keeping the weather at bay – given the nature of the activity you’re involved in.
+The best fish finder should be capable of at least keeping the weather at bay – given the nature of the activity you’re involved in.

 Look for units that are waterproof or water-resistant to a high level.
 This will usually be confirmed with an IP rating.
 The higher the water number, the more waterproof the device will be.